weddingjuma/fleet-api/README.md

 Each workflow is composed of:

-- A set of MissionStatusAction, linked to a previous and a next MissionStatusType.
+- A set of MissionActionType, linked to a previous and a next MissionStatusType.

-- Only the previous and next MissionStatusType, defined in MissionStatusAction, are accessible from the current MissionStatusType.
+- Only the previous and next MissionStatusType, defined in MissionActionType, are accessible from the current MissionStatusType.

 - MissionStatusType defined the name of the current status, its color and a svg path.